Here’s Why Japanese Children Are the Healthiest in the World

 Make family meals more satisfying

 Japanese-style eating is very efficient in that it’s both filling and it delivers a high-quality nutrient package.
 When you fill up on the good stuff your body needs, you’ll naturally have fewer cravings (and less room) for junk.
 But you don’t have to eat seaweed, sushi, and tofu to nourish a healthy child—just tweak your family food habits in a more healthy direction.
 Serve more plant-based foods like fruits, vegetables, beans, whole grains, and healthy fats, like heart-healthy omega 3-rich fish, and less processed food with added sugars and salt.
 This food pattern is relatively low in calories, high in nutrients, and more efficiently filling by being lower in calorie density or “calories per bite.”
 This will help minimize the risks of obesity and the hosts of illnesses it triggers, and maximize the probability of a long, healthy life.
 One secret: Japan’s default meal foundation is rice, much more than bread or pasta.
 The advantage of Japanese-style short-grain rice, preferably brown, or the incredibly good tasting haiga partially milled rice, is that it is water-rich when cooked, fluffy, and super-filling, and much lower in calorie density than bread.
 All that belly-filling rice might also displace less healthy foods and reduce the overall number of calories eaten.
-For inspiration, check out these easy meals nutritionists make for their own kids.

 Celebrate eating—along with flexible restraint